 In UFT One, an AIUtil.SetContext step is automatically added to your test.

-In the Settings of AI Record toolbar, select the Visual Elements and/or Texts check boxes to specify the type of object you want to highlight.
+In the Settings of the AI Object Record toolbar, select the Visual Elements and/or Texts check boxes to specify the type of object you want to highlight.

-If AI Record does not clearly highlight all identified AI objects, do one of the following:
+If AI Object Record does not clearly highlight all identified AI objects, do one of the following:

 - Click the Refresh button to inspect the application again.